motopress/getwid/readme.txt

 * We handle seamless interplay with the core Gutenberg WordPress blocks: leverage useful core blocks by employing them together with Getwid blocks.
 * Performance-oriented plugin: easy-to-manipulate, lightweight blocks that won't bloat your website.
 * We empower you to handle better visual parity with your theme by enabling you to add custom CSS for many Getwid blocks.

-= Pre-Designed Templates and Blocks =
-This plugin comes with a library of pre-designed layouts to help you quickly build a beautiful website with the new block editor.

 == Frequently Asked Questions ==